koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 Compared to doing nothing, there are generally two kinds of commitments:

-- _Opportunity cost-incurring_ actions_ _restrict the attainable portion of outcome-space.
+1. Opportunity cost-incurring actions restrict the set of attainable outcomes
-- _Instrumentally-convergent _actions enlarge the attainable portion of outcome-space.
+2. Instrumentally convergent actions enlarge the set of attainable outcomes

 ### Overfitting